xiaosaiyao/epiregulon.benchmark/README.md

 - install the latest version of the scMultiSim package
 - use atacseq_counts instead of atacseq_data
 - visualization in the scenic plus workflow
+- add paths to data files with scores/rankings/tf motifs as report parameters